Find Trade Colleges

 There are 3,319 students at LWTech in total, 1,719 are full-time undergraduates.
 The school has a student-to-faculty ratio of 12 to 1.

 7% of LWTech students take out loans to afford college costs.
-The typical student loan amount is $5,760 a year.
-The school reports a student loan default rate of 1.8% which is much lower than the average rate of 10.8%!
+The average amount of student loans is $5,760 a year.
+The student loan default rate of 1.8% means most graduates are not struggling to pay off their loans.

 A typical bachelor’s-degree holder from this school earns an average of $42,447 during the early-career years.